geometor/seer/README.md

 ## Perception and Discernment for Abstraction and Reasoning Challenges

-sEER is an AI-driven framework for finding functions to transform inputs to outputs from a set of training datra.
+SEER is an AI-driven framework for finding functions to transform inputs to outputs from a set of training datra.
 It combines natural language understanding, visual reasoning, and code generation to identify patterns and develop algorithmic solutions.